 How to establish intentional disciple-making church small groups

-This webpage has a few gifts for you as a local church or small group leader.
+This webpage has a few gifts for you:

-• The first relates to mobilising outreach through church small groups.
+• The first resource relates to mobilising outreach through church small groups.

-• The second relates to making ‘disciple-making disciples’ through church small groups
+• The second is a three-part equipping, with a specific view to making ‘disciple-making disciples’ through church small groups

-• The third is links to a few other resources.
+• The third is links to other resources.

 Context